Old Marylebone Town Hall wedding photographerFor your Westminster Register Office wedding

 How many witnesses do I need and who can they be?

 You need two witnesses for your Old Marylebone Town Hall wedding.
-They must be over 16 and understand the language of the ceremony.
-Register Office staff are not allowed to act as witnesses.
+There is no legal age limit, but witnesses must understand the language of the ceremony and have the mental capacity to understand what is taking place.
+Old Marylebone Town Hall staff are not allowed to act as witnesses.

 You do not need to know your witnesses.